lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 To implement the solution we are using Path class to get the path combined with Files class to read and write the entire file and put each line as a entry of ArrayList<String>.
 Then created a new list where will store every third line of the original list, and the writing the entire new list with line to the output file.

+Lab 06 - Sort Lines
+-

+Using Paths class and Files class to read and write from/to files.
+First reading the input file and storing all lines into a list.
+Then making a new list where storing the sorted lines.
+Finally writing the new list with sorted lines to the output file.